Phase transitions for geodesic flows and the geometric potential: Phase transitions for the geometric potential

-In this section we will modify the metric at the cusp of a hyperbolic manifold in such a way that the geometric potential does not have an equilibrium state.
-Since $F^{su}$ is not a potential that goes to zero through the cusps of the manifold, to apply the previous techniques we need to consider a normalization.
+In this section we will modify the metric at the cusp of a hyperbolic manifold in such a way that the geometric potential exhibits a phase transition.
+Since $F^{su}$ is not a potential that goes to zero through the cusps of the manifold, to apply the techniques developed in previous sections we need to consider a normalization.
 From now on we will assume that our manifold has real dimension $N$. \begin{definition} We define the \emph{normalized unstable jacobian} as the function \end{definition} Our goal is to prove that under certain conditions $U$ exhibits a phase transition, just as the potentials in Theorem \ref{teo6}.
-The construction starts with hyperbolic space $\H^{N}$.
+The construction starts with the hyperbolic space $\H^{N}$.
 It is convenient to think in the half space model, i.e. the space $\R^{N-1}\times \R^+$ with coordinates $(x_1,...,x_{N-1},x_0)$ and metric To simplify notation we denote $(x_1,...,x_{N-1},x_0)=({\bf x},x_0)$.
-In this model we have a preferent point at infinity, we denote this by $\xi_\infty\in \partial_\infty\widetilde{X}$.
+In this model we have a preferent point at infinity, we denote this by $\xi_\infty\in \partial_\infty\widetilde{M}$.
 We will modify the hyperbolic metric in a neighborhood of $\xi_\infty$.
 It will be convenient to consider the diffeomorphism $\H^N\to \R^{N}$ taking $({\bf x},x_0)$ to $({\bf x},\log(x_0))$.
 In this model the hyperbolic metric takes the form $g =e^{-2t}d{\bf x}^2+dt^2$.
-For a positive function $T:\R\to\R$ we define the Riemannian metric The sectional curvature of $g_T$ has value $-(T''(t)/T(t))$ for the planes generated by $<\partial/\partial x_i,\partial/\partial x_j>$ and value $-(T''(t)/T(t))^2$ for those generated by $<\partial/\partial x_i, \partial/\partial t>$.
+For a positive function $T:\R\to\R$, we define the Riemannian metric The sectional curvature of $g_T$ has value $-(T''(t)/T(t))$ for the planes generated by $\langle\partial/\partial x_i,\partial/\partial x_j\rangle$ and value $-(T''(t)/T(t))^2$ for those generated by $\langle\partial/\partial x_i, \partial/\partial t\rangle$.
 Define